octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 tezos-admin-client p2p stat
 ```

-Though, in our case with a single local node, the result is not interesting:
+Though, in our case with the single local node, the result is not very interesting:
 ```bash
 GLOBAL STATS
   ↗ 0 B (0 B/s) ↘ 0 B (0 B/s)